-I would say my work in international assignment management and HR for the last almost 20 years, where I perceived that there was a gap between what companies provide to international assignees, and their personal career aspirations.
-I’m trying to find a way to fill that gap.
+I worked in Global Mobility and HR for the last 25 years, where I perceived a gap between what companies provide to international assignees and their career aspirations.
+So I’m trying to find a way to fill that gap.

 Why do you think people find career transitions to be so difficult?
 Is there a common issue people face?

-First of all, there is the aspect of career couples; couples where one partner is asked to move to Basel or Zurich, and the other partner suddenly doesn’t have a job any more.
-It’s kind of difficult as a foreigner to find a job without having a functioning network.
-Even if you’re highly qualified and even if you have a work permit, most of the expat partners who come here completely underestimate that challenge.
+First of all, there is the aspect of career couples; couples where one partner is asked to move to Zurich, and the other partner suddenly doesn’t have a job anymore.
+It’s difficult as a foreigner to find a job without a functioning professional network here.
+Even if you’re highly qualified and have a work permit, most expat partners who come here completely underestimate that challenge.

 Another challenge is that companies look at international mobility through their own interest.
-For example, if a company wants to develop a new market say for example in West Africa, what might be important for you as a company might not be the same as what’s important for the assignee and their family.
-The company might not really care how you get your children educated in such an environment, but for you as an individual, this might be the most important thing in your life.
-So of course there is a gap between what the companies perceive to be to be important for their assignees, and what the assignees perceive to be important for their lives.
+For example, if a company wants to develop a new market, say in West Africa, what might be essential for you as a company might not be the same as what’s important for the assignee and their family.
+The company might not really care how you want to educate your children in such an environment, but for you as an individual, this might be the most essential thing in your life.
+So, of course, there is a gap between what the companies perceive to be important for their assignees and what the assignees perceive to be important for their lives.

-What piece of advice would you give to people looking for new jobs abroad?
+What advice would you give to people looking for new jobs abroad?

-You’ve recently written a book called, ‘The Global Career Workbook’.
-How long did this project take you & what ideas does it promote?
+You’ve written a book called ‘The Global Career Workbook.’
+How long did this project take you, and what ideas does it promote?

-It took me two and half years from start to completion and print.
-I’m currently offering a coaching program for expat partners and international professionals coming to Zurich, called ‘HireMe’.
-The main idea of my book is to give other people the chance to work on similar practices and exercises, and to help them find a job in Switzerland in a more effective way.
-For people who cannot afford a coach, this book contains most of the content of our program.
+It took me two and a half years to finish and print.
+I’m currently offering a coaching program for expat partners and international professionals coming to Zurich called ‘HireMeExpress.’
+The main idea of my book is to help anyone find a job in Switzerland more effectively by explaining the Swiss job market context and providing exercises to learn how to adapt their practice to the local standards.

-How do you see the future for expat job markets?
+How do you see the future of expat job markets?

-If you would like to read more about Angie Weinberger’s company or are interested in a meeting with her, please visit the Global People Transitions website.
+That’s a complicated question.
+I’m optimistic about the job market, and more people are hiring outside Switzerland.
+However, Switzerland is quite a high-cost country, and some of its advantages might not remain forever.
+So if you would like to read more about Angie Weinberger’s company or have a call with her, please visit the Global People Transitions website.